MichaelSoegaard/Cointegration_in_trading/Readme.md

 <p align="center">
   <img src="img/Cointegration.png" />
 </p>
 Cointegration spread trading is a statistical arbitrage strategy for trading financial assets.
 You basicially trade two cointegrated assets, that is two assets that have the same price fluctuations and long term movement.
+In the past it was possible to use mean-reverting strategies to trade assets and you could be profitable.
+But as with most all trading strategies, as they are used by more and more people they loose their edge and stops being profitable.
 #### Goal
 I want to investigate if using a mean-reverting strategy using cointegration can give any information about price movements in the traded assets.
-In the past it was possible to use mean-reverting strategies to trade assets and you could be profitable.

 ####